-A few years ago, I wrote a blog post called 7 Steps to Instagram Success.
-While most of the information in that post is still relevant, a lot of time has passed.
-During that time I’ve lived & breathed Instagram (and perhaps gotten a little too obsessed now and then) and it has paid off.
-We just recently hit 75K (as of May 2017) followers and are continuing to grow by 50-100+ per day.
+Over the past several years I have lived & breathed Instagram (and perhaps gotten a little too obsessed now and then) and it has paid off.
+With 75K+ followers, we are psyched with our results.
 Experimenting with different methods, I discovered what was effective and what was not, and now I want to share my strategies with others.

 I’ve never been very analytical.
 Step-by-step processes don’t tend to work for me.
 I guess you could say I run on intuition, which can be both a good thing and a bad thing.
 In the world of blogging and social media marketing, however, you need a bit more of the strategic mindset to really kill it.
 I’m no blogging guru (nor social media maven for that matter), but with a combination of random strategies, luck, and hard work, (and intuition, too!)
 I think I stumbled upon what works, and was able to grow our couples travel Instagram to more than 60K followers in a couple years.

 I say random strategies because, well, I never had any precise set plan of what I was doing.
-I tried almost every method out there for Instagram growth (short of buying followers or likes – I have never done that and never will.)
+I tried almost every method out there for Instagram growth.
 Did I know what I was doing all the time?
-Nope, not really, but despite these varying and often random strategies, I still managed to grow from under 2000 followers in August of 2015 to 62K as of January 2017.
+Nope, not really, but despite these varying and often random strategies, I still managed to grow from under 2000 followers in August of 2015 to 50K as of January 2017.
 I should note, too, that some of the strategies mentioned below were actually applied on test accounts or are suggestions from other bloggers and Instagrammers.
 So some of the successful results I observed were not necessarily applied to the Two Drifters IG.
 You’ll discover that different strategies work for different accounts.

 Over that time, I’ve had a modicum of success–and I feel really proud of our Insta.
 Growth is great, but I’ve also made many friends on the platform and gotten to feast my eyes on the stunning images others post.
 This visual platform makes me happy, and I love being able to share so much of our travels and our lifestyle there.
 Financially, I’m not making a full-time living from Instagram (not even close!!) but I do get to partner with brands for sponsored posts, free products, and the like.
 Hopefully the frequency of those opportunities will continue in the future, with some more pitching and outreach on my part, because it’s a part of our business… and the end goal is to make money.
 Making money from Instagram—that’s the dream!
 Check out this simple guide for monetizing your Instagram.